TERMS OF REFERENCE OF AUDIT COMMITTEE

-A resolution in writing signed or approved by letter, electronic mail, telegram, telex or telefax or other form of electronic communication by MAJORITY of the Audit Committee members, shall be valid and effectual as if it had been passed at a meeting of the Audit Committee duly called and constituted.
+A resolution in writing signed or approved by letter, electronic mail, telegram, telex or telefax or other form of electronic communication by MAJORITY of the Audit Committee members who are sufficient to form a quorum, shall be valid and effectual as if it had been passed at a meeting of the Audit Committee duly called and constituted.

 All such resolutions shall be described as “Audit Committee Members’ Resolution in Writing” and shall be forwarded or otherwise delivered to the Company Secretary without delay and shall be recorded by the Company Secretary in the Company’s Minutes Book.
 Any such resolution may consist of several documents in the like form, each signed by one (1) or more Audit Committee members.

-The Company Secretary shall be the secretary of the Audit Committee and shall be responsible for issuing the agenda with the concurrence of the Chairman and circulating it, supported with explanatory documentation to Audit Committee members prior to each meeting.
+The Company Secretary of the Company or his representative or a person recommended by the Company Secretary and approved by the Board, shall be the Secretary of the Audit Committee and shall be responsible for issuing the agenda with the concurrence of the Chairman and circulating it, supported with explanatory documentation to Audit Committee members prior to each meeting.

-5.1 The duties of the Audit Committee shall include the following:-
+The duties and responsibilities of the Audit Committee shall include the following:-.

 - any changes in or implementation of major accounting policies and practices;

 - significant matters highlighted including financial reporting issues, significant judgements made by Management, significant and unusual events or transactions, and how these matters are addressed;

 - compliance with accounting standards and other legal requirements

 4.1.2 Review and provide advice on whether the financial statements taken as a whole provide a true and fair view of the Company’s financial position and performance.: